Last Updated on June 24, 2025 by George Pavlopoulos

 Location verdict

 You can’t go wrong with Hotel Royal Gothenburg when it comes to the location.
-The hotel is close to everything: restaurants, public transport, city life.
+The hotel is close to everything: restaurants, public transport, and city life.

 Location score.
 20/20.